arman-rai/Writeups/Ongoing/One Piece.md

 `     5412   4424 -rwsr-xr-x   1 7uffy_vs_T3@ch teach            4526456 Jul 17  2020 /usr/bin/gomugomunooo_king_kobraaa
 `
-and its an executable file, reverse engineering GOD please
+and its an executable file, reverse engineering GOD please No python huhu and on strings there are some ./Tools/freeze/flag.py